Evenwyne/programming-univbasics-3-defining-methods/README.md

 ## Video: Introduction to Methods

-This video introduces the basics of defining and calling methods in Ruby.
-We will review the discussed concepts in detail in this and the following lessons, but this is a great overview of everything we will learn in this section:
+This video provides an overview of everything we will learn and practice in next few lessons.
+We will revisit each of the discussed concepts in detail, but watching this video now will give you a good high-level view of how methods work.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nTL_65lh76o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>